NYC-Parks/ChildrensPlayAreas_public/README.md

 Children's Play Areas (CPAs) are points that mark clusters of play units within NYC Parks.
-While otherwise known as playgrounds, this term is deliberately avoided because properties named as playgrounds within Parks may contain more than just play units (e.g., adult fitness equipment, basketball/handball courts, etc.), or may not contain play units at all.
+While otherwise known as playgrounds, this term is deliberately avoided because properties or subproperties named as playgrounds may contain more than just play units (e.g., adult fitness equipment, basketball/handball courts, etc.), or may not contain play units at all.